david-pfx/PuzzleScriptNext/README.md

 * and ongoing development work inspired by its many users (like you).

 ## New Features and Fixes
-The latest version is Release v-24g30.
+The latest version is Release v-24h02.
 It includes a beta release of canvas sprites based on canvas API calls.
 See below.
 Please try.

-New fixes/updates:
+Recent fixes/updates:
-* The title screen menu now works correctly on mobile
+* The title screen and level select menus now work correctly with mouse and on mobile.
+* `runtime_metadata_twiddling` with a level of more than 1024 cells no longer triggers an error on undo.
+* Metadata twiddle values are now saved and restored by a checkpoint.
-* The editor no longer crashes when source code changes make the code invalid
+* The editor no longer crashes when source code changes make the code invalid.
-* The level editor no longer crashes when a new program is loaded
+* The level editor no longer crashes when a new program is loaded.
-* Title screen treats as continue if set checkpoint before winning first level
+* Title screen treats as continue if set checkpoint before winning first level.
-* Highlight of selected level now less intrusive
+* Highlight of selected level now less intrusive.
-* `skip_title_screen` is now working
+* `skip_title_screen` is now working.
-* Solve symbol default now "X" in code and docs
+* Solve symbol default now "X" in code and docs.
-* Fix parsing of non-alpha transform args
+* Fix parsing of non-alpha transform args.
-* Fix menu click on level 1 to not go to title
+* Fix menu click on level 1 to not go to title.
-* Fix crash on menu click on non-menu lines
+* Fix crash on menu click on non-menu lines.
 * The display of upper case `text:` sprites has been corrected.
 * Deleting and replacing a script in the editor by cut and paste no longer causes a crash.

+Older fixes/updates:
 * Editing objects that contain tags in the LEGEND and elsewhere no longer causes a crash.
 * The ordering of expanding relative directions (`<>^v`) has been corrected (Pattern:Script compatibility).
 * Using `rot:` or other transforms with no or bad arguments no longer causes a crash.